-Before conducting DNA fragment size analysis, perform a spectral calibration with the 6 fluorescent labels 6-FAM, BTG, BTY, BTR2, BTP, and BTO for each analyzer (Table 5 on the facing page).
+Before conducting DNA fragment size analysis, perform a spectral calibration with the 6 fluorescent labels 6-FAM, BTG, BTY, BTR2, BTP, and BTO for each analyzer (Table 5).
 The calibration procedure creates a matrix that is used to correct the overlapping of the fluorescence emission spectra of the dyes.